 With all the rumors and reports of Colorado Avalanche general manager Joe Sakic trying to find a market for a few pieces of the Avs roster — namely Matt Duchene and Gabriel Landeskog — we thought we’d re-publish this from The Hockey Writers Archives.

 Written by former THW contributor Kevin Goff and originally published March 14, 2016.

 The Colorado Avalanche used to be known for a lot of things.
 Championship caliber hockey, fierce competition and, of course, a front office that could pull off some of the best and most unlikely trades possible.
-Acquiring the likes of Patrick Roy, Claude Lemieux, Rob Blake, Ray Bourque and others to help the Avalanche win their two Stanley Cups, the Avalanche front office often carried an aura of infallibility.
+Acquiring the likes of Patrick Roy, Claude Lemieux, Rob Blake, Ray Bourque and others to help the Avalanche win their two Stanley Cups gave the Avalanche front office an aura of infallibility.

 Sandis Ozonlish to Carolina

 Ozolinsh was easily the best offensive defenseman in the history of the Avalanche — there is little debate about that.
 He was an exceptional skater with great size and reach, had a huge shot, would join the rush and also be the first one back to defend.
 His presence always added an extra element opposing teams had to respect.